rbojan2000/voice-command-parser/README.md

-# Voice Command Parser: Stateless Processing in Kafka Streams
+# Voice Command Parser: Processing in Kafka Streams

 ## Application
 An application that will receive Voice Commands and will convert them into text commands.